When Women Marched and Men Rioted

-March is the time of year when we celebrate Women’s History, and the Smithsonian has scheduled several special events at its museums.
+March is the time of year when we celebrate Women’s History.
 In March 2013, the National Museum of American History opened a special exhibit commemorating the 100th anniversary of the National Women’s Suffrage Parade held in D.C.

 What the parade is really remembered for, however, are the near-riots it caused in the streets of D.C.
 From the get-go the parade was mobbed by angry crowds, full of men calling insults.
 The police escort assigned to keep the streets clear ahead of the parade was entirely unable to fulfill its function and the march had to stop several times due to clogged streets and insufficient protection of the marchers.
 The situation caused a national scandal and did much to lend sympathy to the suffragist cause as newspapers around the country cast scorn on the unruly crowds that accosted the women.